 Buying Guide: Best Benchtop Planers

-When choosing tools it is important to decide which features you need and which you won’t.
+When choosing tools, deciding which features you need and which you won’t is essential.

 Features to Consider When Choosing a Planer

-- Helical cutter heads allow for less snipe, produce a better finish and can be replaced one head at a time versus an entire blade
+• Helical cutter heads allow for less snipe, produce a better finish, and can be replaced one leader at a time versus an entire blade

 Common Issues With Benchtop Planers